14 Things You Didn’t Know About Princess Eugenie

 She’s not a bridezilla

 Despite getting married in the same spot cousin Prince Harry and Meghan Markle tied the knot last May, St. George’s Chapel in Windsor Castle, plus inviting a reported 850 guests and having a post-ceremony carriage ride around town just like her cousin, Eugenie says she’s “not stressed at all” about her wedding.
 “It’s very nerve-wracking because you want it to be perfect, but then you realize that you’re going to be with the person you love forever and nothing else really matters,” she told British Vogue.
 “I really recommend getting engaged.
 It’s all about the future, being inclusive, and our love.
 We’re really excited.”
 Although she and sister Beatrice are perhaps best known for wearing outlandish fascinators at cousin William’s wedding, Eugenie’s look for her own nuptials probably won’t be so over-the-top.
 “I’m not telling anyone who is making [the wedding dress], but I can say it is a British-based designer,” she told Vogue.
 Beatrice will be alongside her as maid of honor.
-Read about the wedding etiquette rules every member of the royal family follows.

 She lives an everyday life—for a royal